vyomasystems-lab/riscv-ctb-challenge-gvillanovanm/challenge_level3/random_test/README.md

 ### Discussion and Coverage Status

-Two regression was executed.
-The first with 10 tests and 2 instructions not bugs were encountered.
-The second one, even increasing the parameters num_of_tests to 100 and total_instructions to 20, which create a rich input vector for this configuration, no bugs were encountered too.
-It means that the bug is not in RV32I.data (see the histogram) has bugs.
+Two regressions were executed.
+The first one with 10 tests and 2 instructions; no bugs were encountered.
+The second one, even with increased parameters num_of_tests to 100 and total_instructions to 20, which create a rich input vector for this configuration, no bugs were encountered either.
+It means that the bug is not in RV32I.data (see the histogram) but has bugs.

 The coverage was calculated for this case.
-Since it is a subset of the all instructions, it didn't reach 100% as expected.
+Since it is a subset of all instructions, it didn't reach 100% as expected.

 ![cov_t0](./images/cov_t0.png "cov_t0")